veerbani1111-design/Imperial-Union-Helper/SECURITY.md

 - Contact info for follow-up.

 ## Incident reporting from self-hosted deployments
-If you operate a self-hosted TitanBot instance and suffer a security incident:
+If you operate a self-hosted Imperial Union Official Bot instance and suffer a security incident:
 - Immediately rotate any exposed secrets (bot token, DB credentials, API keys).
 - Take a snapshot of logs/configuration for investigation (avoid sharing secrets).
-- If you need upstream help, file a private security advisory and include sanitized reproduction steps and the TitanBot version/commit.
+- If you need upstream help, file a private security advisory and include sanitized reproduction steps and the Imperial Union Official Bot version/commit.
 - The maintainers can only fix vulnerabilities in upstream code; we cannot rotate tokens, restore data, or remediate other hosts' deployments.

 ## Scope